Sleep, stress and recovery

 • Citrate: pulls water into colon, softens stool, mild laxative.

-• Glycinate: gentle on gut, no laxative effect, better for sleep and anxiety.
+• Glycinate: gentle on gut, no laxative effect, often preferred for sleep and anxiety (though the trial evidence specific to glycinate is limited).

 • Both well-absorbed.